Reading: Synthetic phonics

-Synthetic phonics, also known as blended phonics, is a systematic phonics method employed to teach students to read by sounding out the letters then blending the sounds to form the word.
+Synthetic phonics, also known as blended phonics, is a systematic phonics method employed to teach students to read by sounding out the letters and then blend the sounds to form the word.
 This method involves learning how letters or letter groups represent individual sounds, and that those sounds are blended to form a word.
 For example, shrouds would be read by pronouncing the sounds for each spelling, sh, r, ou, d, s (IPA /ʃ, r, aʊ, d, z/), then blending those sounds orally to produce a spoken word, sh – r – ou – d – s = shrouds (IPA /ʃraʊdz/).
 The goal of a synthetic phonics instructional program is that students identify the sound-symbol correspondences and blend their phonemes automatically.
 Since 2005, synthetic phonics has become the accepted method of teaching reading (by phonics instruction) in England, Scotland and Australia.

 The 2005 Rose Report from the UK concluded that systematic synthetic phonics was the most effective method for teaching reading.
-It also suggests the "best teaching" included a brisk pace, engaging children's interest with multi-sensory activities and stimulating resources, praise for effort and achievement; and above all, the full backing of the headteacher.
+It also suggests the "best teaching" includes a brisk pace, engaging children's interest with multi-sensory activities and stimulating resources, praise for effort and achievement; and above all, the full backing of the headteacher.

 It also has considerable support in some States in the U.S. and some support from expert panels in Canada.

 In the US, a pilot program using the Core Knowledge Early Literacy program that used this type of phonics approach showed significantly higher results in K–3 reading compared with comparison schools.
 In addition, several States such as California, Ohio, New York and Arkansas, are promoting the principles of synthetic phonics (see synthetic phonics in the United States).

+Structured literacy

+Structured literacy has many of the elements of systematic phonics and few of the elements of balanced literacy.
+It is defined as explicit, systematic teaching that focuses on phonological awareness, word recognition, phonics and decoding, spelling, and syntax at the sentence and paragraph levels.
+It is considered to be beneficial for all early literacy learners, especially those with dyslexia.

+According to the International Dyslexia Association, structured literacy contains the elements of phonology and phonemic awareness, sound-symbol association (the alphabetic principle and phonics), syllables, morphology, syntax, and semantics.
+The elements are taught using methods that are systematic, cumulative, explicit, multisensory, and use diagnostic assessment.